fittipaldi/News-React-NodeJS/README.md

 ### Installation
    * Import the file `dump.sql` into the MySQL DB
-        * Create the Database, pleas check the collation Encoding `utf8_general_ci` OR `utf8mb4_general_ci`
+        * Create the Database, please check the collation Encoding `utf8_general_ci` OR `utf8mb4_general_ci`
-        * If you have any issue with the Authorization between client and Server, please have a look the two files on client folder `.env.production` AND `.env.development`
+        * If you have any issue with the Authorization between client and server API, please have check the two files on client folder `.env.production` AND `.env.development`
         * Inside the client folder .env files have a look the variable `REACT_APP_API_TOKEN` for Token that should have this token in the table `token` on DB also check the variable `REACT_APP_API_HOST` to point to the correct server api.

         ![Token table example](token_table.png)